vinceanalytics/vince/README.md

 > **note**
 > Vince does not support realtime queries.
 Events are processed daily at configured time of the day.
-> There is a possibility you will have to wait 24h to be able to get actionable insight from your site.
+> There is a possibility you will have to wait 24h to be able to get actionable insight from your site
+> when you configure it for the first time.

 # Features